Pomilon-Intelligence-Lab/CRSM/docs/USAGE.md

 pip install -e .
 ```

-## Quick Start: Inference
+## 🚀 Quick Start: Autonomous Inference

-To run the model in autonomous mode (with MCTS on):
+> **Note:** Pre-trained weights are not yet available.
+The code below will run with an initialized (random) model for testing purposes.

 ```python
 import torch